proteus-cpi/azure-iiot-components/docs/twin/module.md

 ### Configuration

 The Discovery process can involve active network and port scanning.
-Scanning can be finely configured, e.g. specifiying
+Scanning can be finely configured, e.g. specifying

 - address ranges (needed when hosted in a docker context where the host interfaces are not visible)
 - port ranges (to narrow or widen scanning to a list of known ports)